Southern Tagalog 10

-The Southern Tagalog 10 was a group of activists abducted and "disappeared" in 1977 during martial law in the Philippines under Proclamation No. 1081 issued by President of Philippines Ferdinand E. Marcos.
+The Southern Tagalog 10 was a group of activists abducted and "disappeared" in 1977 during martial law in the Philippines under Proclamation No. 1081 issued by President Ferdinand E. Marcos.
 Of the 10 university students and professors who were abducted, only three, Virgilio Silva, Salvador Panganiban, and Modesto Sison, "surfaced" later after being killed by suspected agents of the state.
 Two of those who surfaced were apparently summarily executed.
 The rest were never found.

 Background

-The victims, most of them in their early twenties, all belonged to a network of community organizations in the Southern Tagalog region, Philippines.
+The victims, most of them in their early twenties, all belonged to a network of community organizations in the Southern Tagalog region.
 They were abducted in late July 1977 at the Makati Medical Center in Metro Manila.

 The incident is believed to be the single biggest case of involuntary disappearance during martial law.
 Bonifacio Ilagan, brother of one of the victims and vice chair of Samahan ng Ex-Detainees Laban sa Detensyon at Aresto (an organization that works for the welfare of political detainees), described the abduction as "the single biggest case of involuntary disappearance and summary execution perpetrated by the Armed Forces of the Philippines in the entire history of the Marcos martial law in the Philippines."